 - Seizures.
 There may be an association between seizures and obstructive sleep apnea, especially in older adults.
 Some studies have shown treatment of obstructive sleep apnea may help in the control of refractory seizures.

 - Headaches.
 Sleep disorders, including apnea, may be the underlying causes of some chronic headaches.
 In some patients with both chronic headaches and apnea, treating the sleep disorder may cure the headache.

 - High-risk pregnancies.
-Sleep apnea may increase the risk of pregnancy complications, including gestational diabetes and high blood pressure.
+Sleep apnea may possibly increase the risk of pregnancy complications, including gestational diabetes and high blood pressure.

 Effects on Bed Partners

-Because sleep apnea so often includes noisy snoring, the condition can adversely affect the sleep quality of the bed partner.
+Because sleep apnea often includes noisy snoring, the condition can adversely affect the sleep quality of the bed partner.
 Spouses or partners may also suffer from sleeplessness and fatigue.
 In some cases, the snoring can disrupt relationships.
 Diagnosis and treatment of sleep apnea in the patient can help eliminate these problems.